ioos/bio_mobilization_workshop/_episodes/07-validation-and-publishing.md

 exercises: 120
 questions:
 - "How are my data published?"
-- "What metadat are required?"
+- "What metadata are required for publishing?"
 objectives:
 - "Showing data publishing pipeline"
 - "Introducing the IPT"